KyujinHan/NeRF_details_code_analysis/README.md

 ------------
 # CODE
 ```
-1. You just use the 'D-NeRF implementation.ipynb' file.
+1. You just use the 'D-NeRF implementation.ipynb' or 'D-NeRF not_change_version.ipynb' file.

 2. You use 'D_NeRF.py'
 > In this case, the code consists of 3 python scripts.